Programmable Money | Smart ContractsDecentralized World Computer

 Regulatory Lock-InSTRONG

-CFTC commodity classification confirmed in early 2026; BlackRock's staking-enabled ETHA ETF launched March 12 2026; $13.3B in regulated spot ETH ETF AUM; JPMorgan and Fidelity tokenizing assets on Ethereum under the US GENIUS Act.
-This regulatory recognition gap between ETH and competing L1s (still largely unregistered securities) is widening, not narrowing.
+CFTC commodity classification confirmed early 2026; BlackRock's ETHB staking ETF launched on Nasdaq (March 2026) now paying monthly yield; $28.6B in regulated spot ETH ETF AUM; JPMorgan and Fidelity tokenizing assets on Ethereum under the US GENIUS Act.
+This regulatory moat vs competing L1s (still largely unregistered securities) is widening with each institutional filing.

 Network EffectsSTRONG